Emayeah/Emayeah/README.md

 # Hello over there!👋
-I am Emanuele Luca Cerea, aka Ema yeah in videogames, my pronouns are he/him and i am not that good at programming (still learning tho).
+I am Emanuele, aka Ema yeah in videogames, my pronouns are he/him and i am not that good at programming (still learning tho).
 Bye